egateri/learn-nodejs/README.md

        `mkdir your_project_folder`
     - Navigate to your project folder
        `cd your_project_folder`
-    - Clone the Delani Studio source code into your project folder
+    - Clone the Node JS App source code into your project folder
        `git clone https://github.com/egateri/learn-nodejs.git`
     - Use the Visual Studio code editor to open, review and modify the code
        `code .`
+    - Install all the project dependencies
+       `npm install`
     - Locally test the web application using the Live Server
     - Use the Chrome browser _inspect_ and _console_ functionalities to test jQuery functions, code and device responsiveness
     - Use [Bootstrap](https://getbootstrap.com/) tool to help improve on the look and feel of the web application
+    - Request to be invited as a contributor and create your own branch once the invitation is approved.
-    - Request to merge new improvements into the master branch
+    - Request to merge new improvements into the master branch once testing is compled and all bugs fixed.
-    - Push update to the main branch using git once the merge requests are approved.
-    - You may also identify and suggest bugs that require fixing.
+    - You may also identify and suggest bugs that require fixing by raising an issue on Github.
-	- Finally host your website on Github live pages or domain hoster of your choice!
+	 - Finally host your Web Application on domain hoster or cloud provide of your choice!

 3. To deploy using docker:
     - Build the app